KarelianBear/karelianbear.github.io/_posts/2022-03-27-setting-up-a-blog.md

 I seriously thought it would be a simple process given that Jekyll is created by one of GitHub's co-founders and former-CEO, [Tom Preston-Werner](https://github.com/mojombo). 🤷

 And more so, there's even native support for Jekyll, option in your repository settings that promises to change your theme with a few clicks, but I couldn't get it to work.
-I will feel immeasurably dumb if it just decides to work one day... anyway, moving on.
+It will probably seem silly once I figure it out... anyway, moving on.

 ## The issues I ran into with Ruby
 ### Ruby does not like having spaces in its insallation path